 Not far away from Munich, you’ll find Neuschwanstein Castle, which looks like it comes straight from a fairy tale.
 This is one of the most beautiful places in Germany for sure, and it’s also the most touristic place you’ll visit in Germany.
 It’s on top of a mountain and you can get a carriage to take you to the castle (just like in a fairytale!).
 Walt Disney used this castle as an inspiration for the castle of sleeping beauty in Disneyland California.

 Do you like to visit lakes?
-The Köningssee (see is German for lake) in Bavaria might be the most gorgeous lake in all of Germany.
+The Köningssee (see is German for lake) in Bavaria is one of the most beautiful lakes in Germany.
 It’s the deepest lake in the country, in some parts it’s 190 meters deep.
 It’s got a beautiful location between the mountains and there are several nice hiking trails to be found in the area.

 Map: the most beautiful places in Germany